JTew27/MeasuringTheEmissionPerformanceOfAircrafts/README.md

 ## Project Overview

-This project was developed as a final-year Computing project and explores how real-time aviation data can be combined with aircraft performance information to provide environmental insights that are not commonly available in existing flight tracking platforms.
+This project was developed as a final-year Computing project and explores how real-time aviation data can be combined with aircraft performance information to provide environmental insights that are not available in existing flight tracking platforms such as flighttracker24.

 The application retrieves live flight information from the OpenSky Network, visualises aircraft on an interactive map, and uses aircraft-specific engine coefficients derived from the ICAO/EASA emissions databank to estimate instantaneous fuel consumption based on flight phase and performance characteristics.